kaodell/smoke_HIA/smoke-specific_HIA_scripts_readme.txt

 	Requires population output from (1.1) to check state assignments

 (1.3) prep_smokePM_4HIA.py
-	This code loads all years of the PM data, calculates smoke PM, and saves at netCDF of the combined total PM, smoke PM, and HMS to use in the following scripts.
+	This code loads all years of the PM data, calculates smoke PM, and saves as a netCDF of the combined total PM, smoke PM, and HMS to use in the following scripts.

 	This code creates Figures 1 and S2 in the manuscript.